-- The final examination shall comprise not less than 20% or more than 50% of the final grade. - Evaluation accounting for not less than 25% of the total final grade must be completed and the results communicated back to the student at least five working days before the Withdrawal deadline for each semester. - Any tests carried out during the last two weeks of lectures may not account, in total, for more than 10% of the final grade, except in the case of laboratory or oral testing, take-home examinations or term projects. - "Take-home" examinations cannot count for more than 25% of the final grade for a course.
+- The final examination shall comprise not more than 50% of the final grade. - Evaluation accounting for not less than 25% of the total final grade must be completed and the results communicated back to the student at the two-thirds point of the course (40 instructional days for a full semester course). - Evaluation accounting for not less than 50% of the total final grade must be communicated to the student no later than the last day of classes. - Where the evaluation method does not permit the 25% and 50% feedback, such as experiential learning courses, students must be provided with substantive written feedback no later that the opening of business on the Monday preceding the withdrawal deadline. - Any tests carried out during the last two weeks of lectures for the Fall and Winter semesters and the last week of lectures for the Spring and Summer semesters may not account, in total, for more than 10% of the final grade, except in the case of laboratory or oral exams, laboratory exams or final projects.